Witkiewicz-Nikodem/Tamarin-pairing-based-models/HIDE/HIDE.md

 # HIDE
 Model is based on basic HIDE from this paper: https://eprint.iacr.org/2002/056.pdf.

-Abstract model is impossible to cuntruct, becouse HIDE needs to perform point addition, what is not possible to model.
+Algebraic model is impossible to cuntruct, becouse HIDE needs to perform point addition, what is not possible in Tamarin.
 Therefore We focused on abstract modeling.
 We provide 2 models.
 First one models HIDE in standard way and second one introduces modeling with oracle.

 Probably there is a way to improve model using private functions for key chain verification.
 ## notes on modeling BASIC HIDE
-* public keys do not depend on corresponding private keys but on <ID, ancestors_ID>.
+* public keys do not depend on corresponding private keys but on chain ID: <ID, ancestors_ID>.

 * private keys are composed by ancestors secrets and public keys.
-The most important property is that key $S_t$, is chained with all ancestors $S_i$ and $s_i$. this together with encryption and decryption algorithms ensure that only a party who's key was evalueated using secrets corresponding with ID's used to produce public key is able to decrypr message.
+The most important property is that key $S_t$, is chained with all ancestors $S_i$ and $s_i$. this together with encryption and decryption algorithms ensure that only a party who's key was evalueated using secrets corresponding with ID's used to produce public key is able to decrypt message.
 In other words, if somebody is able to decrypt message then:
-    * he posses a proper key.
+    * he posses a proper private key.
     * The key was constructed by his parrent.
     * the parent's key was constructed by grand parent and so on and so forth until we reach root.
     * looking from leaf perspective, they are all chained with root.